The Future of Dental Labs

 There will be a complete lab software package

 In the future, the leading CAD software systems will provide digital workflows covering the total spectrum of lab work.
 Software potentially can be developed to design any indication, and even combinations of indications, all in one go!
-In short, software is not the obstacle.
+In short, the software is not an obstacle.
 The challenge is to manufacture all software-produced CAD designs in the right materials in terms of sufficient quality, lower costs, and acceptable milling/printing times.
-We already see more and more manufacturing methods, cheaper manufacturing machines, and new materials – such as monolithic ceramics and affordable 3D printers that directly support production of CAD designs for a wide range of indications.
+We already see more and more manufacturing methods, cheaper manufacturing machines, and new materials – such as monolithic ceramics and affordable 3D printers that directly support the production of CAD designs for a wide range of indications.
 Driven by such developments and industry needs, the introductions of complete laboratory design software are not far away.

 Increased planning services

 Digital technologies help simplify case communication and provide tools for accomplishing complete case planning that is faster and more accurate than through traditional methods.
 Already seen today, some CAD systems allow labs to design digital diagnostic wax-ups that are easily sent online to the dentist for 3D viewing in the clinic and, potentially, for discussion with the patient.
 Furthermore, CAD systems can bring together implant planning, prosthetics, and production of surgical guides, enabling labs to provide full restorative packages before surgery.

 Complete digital workflow integration